QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 .. code-block:: julia

-    using Base: show_supertypes  # Import the function from the `Base` package
+    using Base: show_supertypes  # import the function from the `Base` package

     show_supertypes(Int64)